reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 * [scikit-learn Contributing Documentation](https://scikit-learn.org/stable/developers/contributing.html)

+## Marketing
+Marketing the event can be done through various avenues:
+1. Meetup group announcement / event
+2. Twitter
+3. LinkedIn
+4. Slack
+5. Reach out to other communities in your area (PyLadies, etc.) to share the event

+### Social Media Cards
+We use [Canva.com](https://www.canva.com) to create social media cards.

+### Preparation Emails
+Here is a [template email of reminders](https://reshamas.github.io/resources/sprint_template_email/) to send to participants.
+It's a good idea to send several reminders, leading up the event:
+* 7 days prior
+* 3 days prior
+* 1 day prior

+You can adjust the text depending on your location and cultural preferences.

 ---

 ## Sprint Day

 ### Nametags

 Nametags are highly encouraged.
 They faciliate networking.
 This is the recommended items to include:
 * First Name (required)
 * Affiliation (highly recommended)